styler00dollar/Colab-traiNNer/README.md

     num_classes: 1
     pretrain: True
 ```
-Losses do have the exention `_weight`.
+Losses do have the extension `_weight`.
 If that is set to a value that is bigger than zero, then that loss will be active.
 Example:
 ```yaml
     L1Loss_weight: 1
 ```